accordproject/template-studio-v2/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 ---

-## Redux Sagas

-Template Studio v2 is built with **Redux Sagas**, a good intro guide can be found [here][sagaGuide] and __official docs__ can be found [here][reduxSaga].

-### Why Sagas vs. Thunks?

-**Thunks** dispatch a function that in turn dispatches an actions.
-So,

-- *Pros*: Simple code to maintain
-- *Cons*: Have to mock the async behavior of thunk in test cases which could get pretty clumsy
-- *Implies*: Suited for small, straight forward async parts of the application

-**Sagas** use generator functions underneath so the function virtually pauses at an async action and resumes when it is resolved

-- *Pros*: Test cases become fair and straight without necessity to mock the async behavior
-- *Cons*: Brings in more complexity to the code
-- *Implies*: Suited for complex async parts of the application that requires complex unit test cases

----

 <a href="https://www.accordproject.org/">